 Co-official regional languages include Basque, Catalan, Galician, and Occitan.
 Basque is the only non-Romance language with official status in the country and is in fact, not related to any other language.
 It is spoken by the inhabitants of Basque Country and northern Navarre.
 Catalan is spoken in Catalonia, the Balearic Islands, and Valencia (autonomous communities).
 About 17% of the population speaks Catalan, making its speakers one of the largest bilingual, non-state communities in Europe.
 Galician is spoken by 9% of the population of Spain, mainly in Galicia which is an autonomous region in the northwest and is related to Portuguese.
 Occitan is also spoken in Catalonia where the inhabitants use a subdialect called Aranese.
 These languages are widely used in newspapers, books, on TV, and in local government.

 The recognized regional languages are Aragonese, Asturian, and Leonese.
-These are not official and are considered minority, endangered languages.
+These are not official and are considered minority endangered languages.
 Aragonese is spoken Aragon by between 10,000 and 30,000 people.
-Asturian is spoken in Asturias by about 100,000 native speakers and 450,000 as a second language.
-Leonese is spoken in Castile and León by between 20,000 and 50,000.
+Asturian is spoken in Asturias by about 100,000 native speakers and 450,000 speakers as a second language.
+Leonese is spoken in Castile and León by between 20,000 and 50,000 people.

 Immigrant Languages Of Spain

 Approximately 6.1 million people in Spain were born in different countries.
 This number represents a little more than 13% of the population.
 The majority of these immigrants have come from the European Union, Latin America, Morocco, China, and Russia (to name a few).
 This has been reflected in the immigrant languages of the country which include: Latin American Spanish, Bulgarian, Ukrainian, Romanian, Arabic, English, German, French, Italian, Portuguese, Chinese, and Russian.